li-xin-yi/seedlab/README.md

 # Seedlab

-Records & Reports for seedlab (https://seedsecuritylabs.org/) on Ubuntu 16.04
+Records & Reports for Seedlabs (https://seedsecuritylabs.org/) on Ubuntu 16.04

 ---